Idris Kanu: Peterborough United

 On 28 June 2018, Kanu joined League Two side Port Vale on a season-long loan deal.
-On 29 September, he came off the bench to make his first league appearance at Vale Park and scored his first ever goal in the Football League with a header seven minutes into injury-time to secure a 1–1 draw with Exeter City.
-However, he started just three games and made a further four substitute appearances thereafter and was recalled to Peterborough on 3 January 2019.
+On 29 September, he came off the bench to make his first league appearance at Vale Park and scored his first-ever goal in the Football League with a header seven minutes into injury-time to secure a 1–1 draw with Exeter City.
+However, he started just three games.
+He made a further four substitute appearances thereafter and was recalled to Peterborough on 3 January 2019.

 On 4 January 2019, Kanu joined National League side Boreham Wood on a "long-term" loan deal; "Wood" manager Luke Garrard said that he was "very excited" to bring Kanu to Meadow Park.
 He made his debut the following day, opening the scoring in a 4–4 draw at Dagenham & Redbridge.
 He ended the 2018–19 season with four goals in 19 appearances for Boreham Wood.

-He signed a new deal with Peterborough on 7 February 2020, which would keep him at the club until summer 2023; manager Darren Ferguson said that "I think he's got potential, so it's important we tied him down."
+He signed a new deal with Peterborough on 7 February 2020, which would keep him at the club until summer 2023; manager Darren Ferguson said, "I think he's got potential, so it's important we tied him down."
 He scored one goal in ten games during the 2019–20 season, which was ended early due to the COVID-19 pandemic in England, and was one of ten players to be taken off furlough in order to take part in one-on-one training with Ferguson.
 He scored his first goal for Peterborough on 27 March 2021, in a 7–0 thrashing of Accrington Stanley.
 He scored two goals in 25 games in the 2020–21 season as Peterborough secured promotion into the Championship with automatic promotion out of League One.

 On 26 January 2022, Kanu joined League Two side Northampton Town on loan until the end of the 2021–22 season, having just returned from the Africa Cup of Nations.
 He started just one league game under Jon Brady, but did make five substitute appearances and started in the play-off semi-final first leg 2–1 defeat at Mansfield Town.
 He was an unused substitute in the return fixture at Sixfields Stadium, as the "Cobblers" lost the tie 3–1 on aggregate.
 Upon returning to Peterborough, he was transfer-listed by new manager Grant McCann.